demmings/gsSQL/README.md

    * If a table does not encompass an entire sheet or you need to specify a range for the data, a table definition is required.
    * The **Table Definition** syntax supports two different ways to define a table.
 If used, you cannot mix the definition syntaxes.
      * **Original syntax.**
+     * {{"tableName", "range", 0}; {"NameTableB", "rangeTableB", 0}}
+       * Each table is defined within curly brackets.
+All tables are contained with a set of curly brackets.
+         * tableName - String.
+Must match table within SQL select.
+         * range - String.
+Specifies:  SHEET NAME, or RANGE NAME or A1 notation
+         * cache seconds - Number. deprecated.
+Leave as zero.
        * Disadvantage of this syntax:
          * This syntax will NOT cause the custom function to re-run if table data changes.
          * You will need to force a refresh if your table data has changed.